 Our Core Beliefs

-We are a church that is empowered by the Gospel
+We are a church empowered by the Gospel

-We are a church that is connected with other churches
+We are a church connected to other churches

 We belong to the Presbyterian Church in America (PCA), which provides us with a system of representational oversight and accountability.
 Our denomination, like others, is not without flaws.
 A denomination, like a family, cannot help but be shaped by its past, its successes and failures, its joys and hurts, its origins and ancestors.
 Each one is not without its blind spots, its peculiarities, and even its grievous errors.
 Yet, the PCA emphasizes that God is gracious, that salvation comes through Jesus by faith, that the Scriptures are authoritative, and that the mission of the church is to enrich the world with God’s renewing peace.
 Thus, our partnership with the PCA on a regional and national level bolsters Ethos as we seek to bring spiritual, social and cultural renewal to the city.

-We are a church that exists for the benefit of the city
+We are a church that exists for the benefit of our city, Chicago

 As you can see, Ethos is committed to proclaiming the Gospel in everything we do.
 The test of our effectiveness will be threefold.
 First, are people trusting in Christ for the first time in their lives and are those who follow Christ growing in their commitment to him?
 Second, is our commitment to Christ visible to our friends and neighbors?
 Do the people in our city know that we are here to glorify God by loving and serving them and would they miss this church if it were to “close its doors”?
 Third, is this congregation planting and nurturing other churches throughout Chicagoland?
 We will be most effective in changing Chicago with the Gospel when all three elements are present.